stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

   With commendable promptness a report came from the Boston office on the following afternoon, the agent telephoning as soon as he learned the facts.
-It seemed that the railway express clerk on No. 5508 had been able to recall an incident which might have much bearing on my loss&mdash;an argument with a very curious-voiced man, lean, sandy, and rustic-looking, when the train was waiting at Keene, N.H., shortly after one o&rsquo;clock standard time.
+It seemed that the railway express clerk on No. 5508 had been able to recall an incident which might have much bearing on my loss--an argument with a very curious-voiced man, lean, sandy, and rustic-looking, when the train was waiting at Keene, N.H., shortly after one o'clock standard time.

-  The man, he said, was greatly excited about a heavy box which he claimed to expect, but which was neither on the train nor entered on the company&rsquo;s books.
+  The man, he said, was greatly excited about a heavy box which he claimed to expect, but which was neither on the train nor entered on the company's books.
 He had given the name of Stanley Adams, and had had such a queerly thick droning voice, that it made the clerk abnormally dizzy and sleepy to listen to him.
 The clerk could not remember quite how the conversation had ended, but recalled starting into a fuller awakeness when the train began